-- (a) the Executive Director of Information and Communications Technologies; - (b) the Executive Director of Energy and Utilities; and - (c) the Chief Petroleum Inspector. - (2) Each executive member specified in subsection (1)(a), (b) and (c), consistent with Policy, the direction of the Board and the guidance of the Chief Executive Officer, shall be - - (a) the principal advisor to the Board; and - (b) responsible for directing the activities of the Office, in the member's area of responsibility.
+- 29. (1) The Board shall appoint the following as executive members of the Board - (a) the Executive Director of Information and Communications Technologies; - (b) the Executive Director of Energy and Utilities; and - (c) the Chief Petroleum Inspector. - (2) Each executive member specified in subsection (1)(a), (b) and (c), consistent with Policy, the direction of the Board and the guidance of the Chief Executive Officer, shall be - (a) the principal advisor to the Board; and - (b) responsible for directing the activities of the Office, in the member's area of responsibility.